Feel The Burn At These 9 Brisbane Restaurants With Fireplaces

-Hope and Anchor | Paddington
+Hope & Anchor

 From within a gabled 1878 cottage when fireplaces were an essential to any proper Victorian home, Sixes and Sevens lays on the antiquarian charm.
 Cosy up with your gang and take your pick of a simply refined menu that’s designed to enhance an everyday experience.
 With wine served from the barrel and relaxation in the air, catch ups at Sixes and Sevens are the best kind of slow burn.